Nathnaelc/cs162-test/assignments/final_project.md

 students which will result in that student receiving a lower grade.

 ### Submission:
-Please submit a pdf containing URLs for several pull requests that you have authored for this project.
-Each pull request should be a complete feature, with docstrings and tests.
+Please submit a pdf containing two sections:
+1. Links to pull requests you have authored.
+Ideally each pull request should be a complete feature, with docstrings and tests.
 Extensive documentation is also permissible as a gradable pull request.
 Each pull request should have been successfully reviewed by at least one other member of your team.
-There should be sufficient description in the pull request comments for one to understand the feature is that is being added.
+There should be sufficient description in the pull request for the professor to  clearly understand the feature is that is being added.
+2. Links to pull requests you have reviewed.
+A good review will ccontain lots of constructive criticism.
+It will show

+### FAQ:
+1. *I specialized in a non-coding role, what do I submit?* In this case, please submit detailed information clearly highlighting the work you produced, and how it helped advance the project.
+Please note that it is still expected that you will review other students' pull requests.

+2. *Help!
+No-one else on my team wants to work!* In this case, you are encouraged to let the professor know.
+The professor is likely to arrange a group check in during class, and interrogate all students on the progress made individually over the past two weeks.
+This is usually very helpful in terms of getting the project going.
+(This occurs several times naturally during the semester anyway.)

 ## Focused Outcomes Added

 - **#algorithms**: Apply algorithmic thinking strategies to solve problems and effectively implement working code.
 (C) FA
 - **#breakitdown**: Organize problems into tractable components and design solutions.
 (H) EA
 - **#cs162-communication**: Ensure that all code, documentation and commit messages are clearly written with explanations where appropriate.
 - **#cs162-abstraction**: Design interfaces (class interfaces, user interfaces, etc.) that are easy to use and hide much of the complexity needed for the implementation.
 - **#cs162-separationofconcerns**: Design systems such that any task is handled by exactly one component and each component handles conceptually similar tasks.
 - **#cs162-testing**: Write comprehensive and meaningful testing code for the system.